Polymer/tools/packages/esm-amd-loader/README.md

 - Module execution order happens according to the ES spec, including support for cyclical dependencies.

-- Toplevel define calls are also ordered, similar to the way that multiple `<script type="module">` tags in an HTML document are.
+- Top level define calls are also ordered, similar to the way that multiple `<script type="module">` tags in an HTML document are.

 [1]: https://github.com/Polymer/tools/tree/master/packages/cli